The Light Between Oceans: Summary

 Lucy Grace, as she is now named, learns to love her biological family and does not cross paths with the Sherbournes until 1950.
 She visits after hearing that Isabel has been dying of cancer, but had already died one week earlier.
 Tom presents her with a box of girlhood memorabilia that his wife had saved.
 After she leaves, Tom finally feels content and at peace with his life.

 Reception

-The novel received positive reviews upon publication.
 Sue Arnold writing for The Guardian called it "an extraordinary book" comparing the plot to Thomas Hardy's works.
 The Denver Post criticized the book as "somewhat predictable" but was positive on the work overall.
 The Sydney Morning Herald noted that it "is a work of such quality, insight and intrigue, it prompted an international bidding war among publishers", and called it "A remarkable, very readable, debut."
 Kirkus Reviews and Publishers Weekly both gave it starred reviews.

 The Light Between Oceans won the 2013 Indie Book Awards Book of the Year and Debut Fiction Awards, made the 2013 longlist for the Miles Franklin Award, and the 2014 longlist of the International Dublin Literary Award.